How to Give Your Budget an Easy $300 Boost

 - Jackie could get a 30-year term life insurance policy for as little as $26 a month.

 - Whole life insurance, a common type of cash-value insurance, would cost her over $500 a month.

 That’s $465 more each month—and a $111,820 difference over 20 years!(2

 The Whole Ugly Truth

 With whole life insurance, you spend thousands of dollars more a year for your hard-earned money to sit in an “investment” that brings horrible returns.
-Not only does a good chunk of your premium go toward commission and expenses, but any leftover savings earns much less than it would if you invested it in mutual funds.
+Not only does a good chunk of your premium go toward commission and expenses, but any leftover savings earns much less than it would if you invested in mutual funds instead.

-But here’s the worst part: If something happens to you, your family only gets the face value of your policy—$450,000 in Jackie’s example above.
+But here’s the worst part: If something happens to you, your family only gets the face value of your policy, which is $450,000 in Jackie’s example above.

 All that extra money you “saved” in your cash-value account after years of overpaying for life insurance?
 Gone.
 It doesn’t matter if the account’s worth $1,000 or $100,000.
 Your loved ones won’t see a cent of it.
 What’s the point of putting your hard-earned dollars in an account that will never actually benefit anyone?